yp/reHCstar/_includes/docs/README.md

 Please notice that `reHCstar-mgr.py` finds a solution that requires the minimum number of recombinations only if the genotypes are *not* divided into blocks.

+### Initial Bounds on the Number of Recombinations ###

+Initial lower and upper bounds on the number of recombinations may be specified with the options `--initial-recomb-lb=XX` and `--initial-recomb-ub=YY`, respectively.
+The options' arguments, `XX` and `YY`, are non-negative numbers such that a haplotype configuration with `XX` recombinations does not exist and a haplotype configuration with `YY` recombinations certainly exists.
+The default value of both of them is `-1` which means that no bound is known/provided.
+These options could help to speed-up the process of searching the solution with the minimum number of recombinations since they provide the initial interval which the bisect-like search is performed on.

+### Running Time Management ###

+`reHCstar-mgr.py` provides basic tools for limiting its total running time (CPU time).
+In particular, option `--time-limit=SS` specifies the maximum running time of the program (`SS` seconds).
+For the proper functioning of this feature, the option `--cmd-time` must be valid.
+If the program execution exceeds the given time limit, then `reHCstar-mgr.py` tries to save the solution computed so far in a file whose name is the name specified by the option `--results` concatenated with the (fixed) extension `.part`.
+The saved solution could be _partial_ (if the original instance has been partitioned in blocks) and/or _suboptimal_ (if the minimum number of recombinations has not been computed within the time limit).
+The status of the solution is saved as a comment line in the same file of the solution.
+We suggest to enable the verbose mode (with `-v` or `-vv`) for getting additional information.